Fortunately there are a few ways you can configure Google Analytics to track file downloads.

 The same thing happens if you click this link:

-The IRS website uses Google Analytics, and they won't be able to track these clicks because the PDF files are accessed directly.
+The IRS website uses Google Analytics, and they won’t be able to track your click because the PDF file is accessed directly.

 (someone should tell the IRS about this problem)

 Many organizations use 2 web analytics tools to get a complete picture of website activity.
 In this case, we recommend using Google Analytics in tandem with Angelfish Software.
 Angelfish shows the true number of downloads (linked and direct), shows the websites that link directly to files on your site, and can upload this data as an event to your Google Analytics account.

 Angelfish also provides details that aren’t shown in Google Analytics and is ideal for any internal / external website or web-based application, like SharePoint, Blackboard, Oracle, and more.